angeluriot/Papermap/doc/contribute/maps.md

 	// The titles of the map
 	"question": {

-		// The shortest possible version of the question "short": "Do vaccines cause autism?",
+		// The shortest possible phrasing of the question "short": "Do vaccines cause autism?",

 		// A more detailed version of the question